 Although we often think of medical applications when it comes to biotechnology, scientists in the field are making great strides in addressing the needs of the planet.
 Plastics and other materials derived from petroleum byproducts persist in the environment long beyond their usefulness.
 While natural products degrade more quickly after use, care needs to be taken to produce them as thoughtfully and efficiently as possible.
 Biotechnology has stepped up to create products that meet the demands of modern living while keeping environmental health and sustainability in mind.

-Several current sustainable biotechnologies are highlighted in this month’s Affinity Column.
+Several current sustainable biotechnologies are highlighted in this month’s column.
 Plastic alternatives, designer biomaterials, and rocket biofuel are produced using biological systems, and they could change our human impact on the planet for the better.

 What I’m listening to…

 Single-use plastic and paper packaging waste has skyrocketed, in part, due to restaurants transitioning to take-out only during the pandemic.
 Several biotechnology companies have developed novel solutions to combat the overabundance of plastic waste and make paper production more sustainable.
 You can learn about three of these companies’ efforts by listening to Food Navigator USA’s Soup-to-Nuts podcast.